santedb/dev-doc/developers/server-plugins/service-definitions/concept-terminology-provider.md

 public class MyConceptRepositoryService : SanteDB.Core.Services.IConceptRepositoryService {
 	public String ServiceName => "My own IConceptRepositoryService service";
 	/// <summary>
-	/// Searches for a concept by name and language.
+	/// Searches for a  by name and language.
 	/// </summary>
 	public IEnumerable<Concept> FindConceptsByName(String name,String language){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Finds a concept by reference term.
+	/// Finds a concept by reference term information, returning the              so the caller can determine if the  and  are equivalent,            narrower than, etc.
 	/// </summary>
 	public IEnumerable<ConceptReferenceTerm> FindConceptsByReferenceTerm(String code,Uri codeSystem){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Get concept set members
+	/// Gets all the  members of the specified concept set
 	/// </summary>
 	public IEnumerable<Concept> GetConceptSetMembers(String mnemonic){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Finds a concept by reference term only where the concept is equivalent
+	/// Finds a concept by reference term only where the concept is equivalent to the reference term
 	/// </summary>
 	public Concept GetConceptByReferenceTerm(String code,String codeSystemDomain){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Finds a concept by reference term.
+	/// Finds a concept by reference term information, returning the              so the caller can determine if the  and  are equivalent,            narrower than, etc.
 	/// </summary>
 	public IEnumerable<ConceptReferenceTerm> FindConceptsByReferenceTerm(String code,String codeSystemDomain){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Gets a concept by mnemonic.
+	/// Get a  instance given the concept's unique mnemonic
 	/// </summary>
 	public Concept GetConcept(String mnemonic){
 		throw new System.NotImplementedException();
 	}
 	/// <summary>
-	/// Returns a value which indicates whether  implies
+	/// Returns a value which indicates whether concept  implies concept  through             a  indicating the two are the same
 	/// </summary>
 	public Boolean Implies(Concept a,Concept b){
 		throw new System.NotImplementedException();